fluree/docs.flur.ee/src/content/docs/infrastructure/system_collections.md

 ## System Collections

-When a new database is created, the first transaction, issued automatically by FlureeDB, initializes system collections and predicates.
+When a new database is created, the first transaction, issued automatically by Fluree, initializes system collections and predicates.

 These system collections govern various database behaviors, such as schema, user rules, smart functions.
 Each of these system collections and their predicates is discussed in its respective section.
 The below list compiles all of the built-in collections in one place, and you can follow the link to any particular section for more information.